laszlo91/pymorphit/README.md

 You might have to add optional arguments when you initialize the Morphit object, in order to avoid ambiguities between forms.

 Here the allowed arguments:

-Parts of speech: ['VER', 'AUX', 'CAU', 'ASP', 'ADJ', 'DET-POSS', 'DET-WH', 'TALE', 'DET-INDEF', 'NOUN', 'PRO-PERS', 'CLI'] Verbal modes: ['cond', 'ger', 'impr', 'ind', 'inf', 'part', 'sub'] Person of the verbs: [1, 2, 3]
+Parts of speech: ['VER', 'AUX', 'CAU', 'ASP', 'ADJ', 'DET-POSS', 'DET-WH', 'TALE', 'DET-INDEF', 'NOUN', 'PRO-PERS', 'CLI']

+Verbal modes: ['cond', 'ger', 'impr', 'ind', 'inf', 'part', 'sub']

+Person of the verbs: [1, 2, 3]

 Gender: ['m', 'f']

 Number: ['s', 'p']

+## Bonus ##

+http://phillipo.pythonanywhere.com/ <--- A flask web-app to compose anagrams (powered by Morphit

 ## Credits ##